Blood at Sundown: Legacy

 The character of Sartana proved to be so popular that when Blood at Sundown was released in Germany, it was re-titled to simply Sartana.
-On noting the film's success, Italian producer Aldo Addobbati and a German producer wanted Garko to continue making films as the Sartana character, but as a hero rather than a villain, with the actor accepting a contract to star as Sartana in several Spaghetti Western films, with a clause granting him script approval; looking to portray a different type of character compared to those he had played in Ten Thousand Dollars for a Massacre and Per 100.000 dollari ti ammazzo, which were not very popular with audiences, Garko turned down several scripts with a vengeance theme, before accepting one by Renato Izzo envisioning Sartana as a smart, non-sentimental character that profits by putting himself between two rival groups, which would become If You Meet Sartana Pray for Your Death.
+On noting the film's success, Italian producer Aldo Addobbati and a German producer wanted Garko to continue making films as the Sartana character, but as a hero rather than a villain, with the actor accepting a contract to star as Sartana in several Spaghetti Western films, with a clause granting him script approval; looking to portray a different type of character compared to those he had played in Ten Thousand Dollars for a Massacre and Vengeance Is Mine, which were not very popular with audiences, Garko turned down several scripts with a vengeance theme, before accepting one by Renato Izzo envisioning Sartana as a smart, non-sentimental character that profits by putting himself between two rival groups, which would become If You Meet Sartana Pray for Your Death.